Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 Conclusion: Priority Claim and Next Steps

-Through this structured, citation-backed comparison, we have demonstrated that Micah Blumberg’s earlier work and the Miller Lab’s later work describe the same essential theory of brain function.
+Micah Blumberg’s earlier work and the Miller Lab’s later work describe the same essential theory of brain function.
 Blumberg’s contributions – oscillatory field coupling, phase-based internal representations, cross-frequency gating of content by context, dynamic network patching for memory, etc. – were novel at the time and not present in Miller’s publications before 2023.
-Starting in 2023, Earl Miller and colleagues began publishing results and theoretical interpretations that match Blumberg’s concepts point-for-point, even using strikingly similar metaphors and language.
-We quantified the evidence for dependency, finding it overwhelmingly strong (a cluster of invariants yielding $BF \gg 10^7$ in favor of a common source).
-Under the Gold Standard Equivalence Protocol, this amounts to a mathematically proven case of definitional identity between Blumberg’s and Miller’s frameworks on the overlapping domain.
-In practical terms, Miller’s 2023+ papers provide experimental validation of predictions one could have made from Blumberg’s theory – which bolsters Blumberg’s theory, but also means proper credit and precedence should be acknowledged.
+Beginning in 2023, Miller and colleagues started publishing findings and interpretive framing that closely track the roles and mechanisms articulated in Blumberg’s earlier work, at times using notably similar metaphors to describe the same functional relationships.

 For an actionable priority claim, Blumberg can now assert (with the support of this dossier) that: